If you have Crohn’s disease, you may go through a variety of treatments before you find one that effectively manages your symptoms.

-Biological therapy refers to any therapy that works to block the immune system’s natural response to antigens.
-In Crohn’s patients, the body’s immune system can’t tell the difference between foreign substances and the body’s own tissue, which is the cause of the inflammation that creates so many symptoms in Crohn’s patients.
+Biologic therapy refers to any therapy that works to block the immune system’s natural response to antigens, or something your body perceives as harmful.
+In people with Crohn’s disease, the body’s immune system can’t tell the difference between foreign substances and the body’s own tissue.
+This causes the inflammation that creates so many symptoms.

-TNF blockers block this immune response from happening but, as you can imagine, this can create new problems for Crohn’s patients, since TNF blockers can’t solely block the immune system from attacking the body’s own tissue while leaving the natural immune responses intact.
-This leaves the Crohn’s patient susceptible to other diseases and infections and, in some cases, increases the patient’s risk for certain cancers.
+TNF-alpha inhibitors block the immune response that causes Crohn’s disease symptoms to happen.
+However, blocking this immune response can create new problems.
+These drugs can’t solely block your immune system from attacking your own tissue while leaving your natural immune responses intact.
+This leaves you susceptible to other diseases and infections and can sometimes increase the risk of developing certain cancers.

-TNF alpha inhibitors are not only risky, but expensive as well.
-Treatments ?can sometimes cost up to thousands of dollars, with some medications requiring patients to spend hours in the doctor’s office receiving treatment intravenously.
-This is not only financially detrimental, but time-consuming for patients who are required to take large amounts of time from their workday for treatment.
+TNF-alpha inhibitors are expensive.
+Treatments can cost up to thousands of dollars.
+Some medications require people to spend hours in the doctor’s office receiving treatment intravenously.
+This can also time-consuming and costly if you need to take a lot of time off from work for treatment.

-Often prescribed for patients with multiple sclerosis, natalizumab is sold under the brand name Tysabri and was approved for the treatment of Crohn’s disease in 2008.
+This drug is often prescribed for people with multiple sclerosis, but it was approved for the treatment of Crohn’s disease in 2008.

-Before being able to take Tysabri, however, patients must be enrolled in a program called CD Touch (Crohn’s Disease Tysabri® Outreach Unified Commitment to Health).
-This is due to the extreme risk of a rare but deadly brain disorder that has been connected with Tysabri.
-The disorder, called progressive multifocal leukoencephalopathy (PML), is an inflammation of the white matter of the brain, usually at more than one location.
+Before being able to take natalizumab, you must be enrolled in a program called CD Touch.
+This stands for “Crohn’s Disease Tysabri Outreach Unified Commitment to Health”.
+This requirement is due to the extreme risk of a rare but deadly brain disorder that has been connected with natalizumab.
+The disorder is called progressive multifocal leukoencephalopathy.
+It’s an inflammation of the white matter of the brain, and it usually occurs in more than one location.